elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 - At runtime, you can alter the algorithms utilized within an object.
 - You can separate an algorithm's implementation specifics from the code that utilizes it.
-- Composition can be used in place of inheritance
+- The composition can get used in place of inheritance
 - The principle of open/closed.
 You may implement new tactics without changing the context.

 <br />